uwmadisoncals/cals-main-plugins/category-posts/readme.txt

 * Option exclude current post.
 * Option show post author.
 * Set which category the posts should come form.
-* Option to show the post excerpt and how long the excerpt should be.
+* Option to show the post excerpt, set the length, allow links and change 'more' text.
 * Option to show the post date.
 * Option to make the widget date link to the category page.
 * Option to format the outputted date string.
 * Option to show the comment count.
 * Option to make the widget title link to the category page.
 * Option to link to the category page below posts list.
-* Option to hide the title.
+* Option to hide the widget title and post titles.
 * Option to hide widget, if category have currently no posts.
 * Multiple widgets.
 * Multi sites support.
 * Localization support.
-* Generate thumbs from existing images.

 = Documentation =
 Formatting date and time: See <a target="_blank" href="https://codex.wordpress.org/Formatting_Date_and_Time">Formatting Date and Time</a>.